o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - The O3DE Motion Matching Gem is ready for experimental use.
 See [Motion Matching in O3DE, a Data-Driven Animation Technique](https://www.o3de.org/blog/posts/blog-motionmatching/) for more details. [#10665](https://github.com/o3de/o3de/issues/10665)

-- O3DE now ships with support for navigation, using the Recast/Detour navigation library.
-You can now create a navmesh in your scene and see your characters path-find from one point to another. [#10663](https://github.com/o3de/o3de/issues/10663)
+- O3DE now ships with support for navigation using the Recast/Detour navigation library.
+You can now create a navmesh in your scene and see your character's path-find from one point to another. [#10663](https://github.com/o3de/o3de/issues/10663)

 - The ragdoll authoring experience has been completely overhauled to make it easier to set up colliders and joint limits.
 O3DE now provides joint limit auto-fitting and manipulator support for fine-grained adjustments for both colliders and joint limits. [#10654](https://github.com/o3de/o3de/issues/10654)

 - Completely updated the way physics material assets are stored and used.
-We've removed the physics material library asset and we now support individual physics material assets, much like render materials and other assets in O3DE.
+We've removed the physics material library asset, and we now support individual physics material assets, much like render materials and other assets in O3DE.
 This makes physics materials easier to work with and more consistent. [#2897](https://github.com/o3de/o3de/issues/2897)

 - The performance of the Terrain system has seen significant performance improvements for both editing and runtime/rendering.
 It can now handle 16km x 16km worlds and beyond at high framerates. [#1847](https://github.com/o3de/o3de/issues/1847)